hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

    1. Predictable input, keep all: Repeated input of a single digit character.
 For example: '1'.
 Denoted as: "*onlynumbers predictable keep*"
    2. Predictable input, reject all: Repeated input of a single non-digit character.
 For example: 'a'.
 Denoted as: "*onlynumbers predictable reject*"
    3. Unpredictable input: Randomly chosen sequence of various characters.
 Denoted as: "*onlynumbers unpredictable*"

+For all combinations between application type (`counter` and `onlynumber`), input type (`predictable`, `unpredictable`, ...) and amount of input (0 messages, 10 messages, ..., 10000 messages) we take 100 observations.
+Therefore each box (including whiskers and outliers) represents 100 data points.

+All tests are performed on a system with the following specifications:
+ - Intel Core i5 CPU M 560 @ 2.67GHz, 4 logical cores
+ - 7,6 GiB main memory
+ - Ubuntu 16.04 LTS operating system

 In the following we show how we programmatically generated input for the benchmarks.
 1.1. counter predictable: